Robert F. Kennedy in media: Films and television

 Kennedy's role in the Cuban Missile Crisis has been dramatized by Martin Sheen in the TV play The Missiles of October (1974) and by Steven Culp in Thirteen Days (2000).

 He is portrayed by John Shea in the TV miniseries Kennedy (1983).

 He is portrayed by Cotter Smith in the television miniseries Blood Feud (1983).

-He is portrayed by Brad Davis in the three-part TV mini-series Robert Kennedy & His Times (1985), based on the book by Arthur M. Schlesinger Jr.
+He is portrayed by Brad Davis in the three-part TV mini-series Robert Kennedy and His Times (1985), based on the book by Arthur M. Schlesinger Jr.

+The 1985 film Prince Jack portrays Attorney General Kennedy's (James F. Kelly) efforts to address the Civil rights movement.

 He is portrayed by Nicholas Campbell in the television mini-series Hoover vs. The Kennedys (1987).

 He was portrayed by Kevin Anderson in Hoffa (1992) and by Željko Ivanek in the HBO film The Rat Pack (1998).

 He is played by Linus Roache in the made-for-TV movie RFK (2002), which portrays his life from the time of his brother's assassination to his own death.

 The film Bobby (2006) is the story of multiple people's lives leading up to RFK's assassination.
 The film employs stock footage from his presidential campaign, and he is briefly portrayed by Dave Fraunces.

 Barry Pepper won an Emmy for his portrayal of Kennedy in The Kennedys (2011), an 8-part miniseries.

 In the biographical movie J. Edgar (2011), RFK is played by Jeffrey Donovan.

 He was played by Russell Lucas in Seven Days That Made a President (2013).

+Jack Noseworthy plays Robert Kennedy in the 2013 film Killing Kennedy.

 He is played by Peter Sarsgaard in the film about Jacqueline Kennedy, Jackie (2016).

 He is played by Julian Ovenden in the TV series The Crown in the episode "Dear Mrs Kennedy" (2017).

 He is played by Jack Huston in Martin Scorsese's film The Irishman (2019).

 Other arts, entertainment, and media

 Music

 The Rolling Stones began recording the song "Sympathy for the Devil" on June 4, 1968.
 The original lyrics included the line, "I shouted out 'Who killed Kennedy?'", which was changed to, "I shouted out 'Who killed the Kennedys?'"

-The song "Abraham, Martin and John" is a tribute to Abraham Lincoln, Martin Luther King Jr., John F. Kennedy and Robert F. Kennedy.
+The 1968 song "Abraham, Martin and John" is a tribute to Abraham Lincoln, Martin Luther King Jr., John F. Kennedy and Robert F. Kennedy.

-The song "Starlight" by Taylor Swift on her album Red is about the courtship of Robert F. Kennedy and his wife Ethel.
+The song "Starlight" by Taylor Swift on her 2012 album Red is about the courtship of Robert F. Kennedy and his wife Ethel.

 Novels

 James Ellroy wrote a fictionalized historical version of Robert F. Kennedy in his Underworld USA Trilogy novels.
-He is an important secondary character, and appears in two of the three novels in the trilogy: American Tabloid and The Cold Six Thousand.
+He is an important secondary character, and appears in two of the three novels in the trilogy: American Tabloid (1995) and The Cold Six Thousand (2001).